Risk assessment: Information security

 Information technology risk assessment can be performed by a qualitative or quantitative approach, following different methodologies.
 One important difference in risk assessments in information security is modifying the threat model to account for the fact that any adversarial system connected to the Internet has access to threaten any other connected system.
 Risk assessments may therefore need to be modified to account for the threats from all adversaries, instead of just those with reasonable access as is done in other fields.

 NIST Definition: The process of identifying risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
 Part of risk management incorporates threat and vulnerability analyses and considers mitigations provided by security controls planned or in place.

 There are various risk assessment methodologies and frameworks available which include NIST Risk Management Framework (RMF), Control Objectives for Information and Related Technologies (COBIT), Factor Analysis of Information Risk (FAIR), Operationally Critical Threat, Asset, and Vulnerability Evaluation (OCTAVE), The Center for Internet Security Risk Assessment Method (CIS RAM), and The Duty of Care Risk Analysis (DoCRA) Standard, which helps define 'reasonable' security.

 Cybersecurity

 The Threat and Risk Assessment (TRA) process is part of risk management referring to risks related to cyber threats.
-The TRA process will identify cyber risks, assess risks' severities, and may recommend activities to reduce risks to an acceptable level.
+The TRA process will identify cyber risks, assess risks' severity, and may recommend activities to reduce risks to an acceptable level.

 There are different methodologies for performing TRA (e.g., Harmonized TRA Methodology), all utilize the following elements: identifying of assets (what should be protected), identifying and assessing of the threats and vulnerabilities for the identified assets, determining the exploitability of the vulnerabilities, determining the levels of risk associated with the vulnerabilities (what are the implications if the assets were damaged or lost), and recommending a risk mitigation program.